 However, Presidential decrees issued during a state of emergency or in time of war shall not be brought before the Constitutional Court alleging their unconstitutionality as to form or substance.
 In addition, no appeal to the Constitutional Court shall be made with regard to international agreements, on the grounds that they are unconstitutional.

 There are two procedures for constitutionality review.
 One of them is Action for Annulment and the other is Contention of Unconstitutionality.
 While the Action for Annulment is also known as abstract control of norms the Contention of Unconstitutionality is named as concrete control of norms.
-Because contention of unconstitutionality can be initiated by general administrative and military courts and any party involved in a case being under scrutiny before a court.
+The reason it is called concrete review is that the courts of general jurisdiction may resort to this action only for legal provisions applicable on the case pending before them.

 The President of the Republic, the two parliamentary groups having the greatest number of members in the Turkish Grand National Assembly and a minimum of one-fifth of the total number of members of the Turkish Grand National Assembly have the right to apply for annulment action to the Constitutional Court with the claim of unconstitutionality in the form or in the substance of articles or provisions of laws, Presidential decrees, the Rules of Procedure of the Grand National Assembly of Turkey.
 As a rule, the right to apply for annulment directly to the Constitutional Court lapses sixty days after publication in the Official Gazette of the relevant legislation.
 However, applications for annulment on the grounds of defect in form shall not be made after ten days have elapsed from the date of promulgation of the law.
 Verification as to form may be requested by the President of the Republic or by one-fifth of the members of the Grand National Assembly of Turkey.